SuperOfficeDocs/superoffice-docs/user-guide/en/company/includes/company-fields.md

 <!-- markdownlint-disable-file MD041 -->
 1. If, for example, the company is an organization with several departments, you can specify a department in the **Department** field.

 2. The address fields available will depend on which country is selected.
 The default is the country that your organization belongs to.

-Having selected the country, the correct address format for the remaining address fields will be inserted automatically in the **Company** tab.
+    Having selected the country, the correct address format for the remaining address fields are inserted automatically in the **Company** tab.

 3. In the **Zip code** field, enter the company’s postal code.
 If you enter a postal code that is defined in the SuperOffice database, the city name is filled in automatically if it is empty.
-You can also type in the city name in the **City** field and a postcode will be proposed in the postcode field.
+You can also type in the city name in the **City** field and a postcode is proposed in the postcode field.

 4. The **Phone** field brings up a table with **Telephone** and **Description** columns.
 Enter a phone number and a brief description of what sort of number it is, for example, *Switchboard*.
 You can enter several phone numbers.
 Click outside the table when you have finished, or press **TAB** until the table closes.